 Night splints may be helpful in stretching the Achilles tendon while you sleep, and a physical therapist can help with strengthening and stretching exercises, massage and mobilization techniques, advice on improving gait and running style, and ultrasound therapy.

 Surgery is an option if other treatments aren’t helping the problem, but noninvasive methods resolve pain and restore normal function for most patients.
-If you’re experiencing ankle pain, contact Dr. Cook or Dr. Nay at San Juan Foot and Ankle Center for expert treatment of your Achilles tendon problems.
+If you’re experiencing ankle pain, contact Dr. Cook at San Juan Foot and Ankle Center for expert treatment of your Achilles tendon problems.
 Call the center or book an appointment online today.